UchuuJ/da-techtest/README.md

 Total distance is `Sum(distance_between_locations)` and total price is `cost_per_mile *  Sum(distance_between_locations)`

 ## WARNING
-in order to se this route you'll need to make sure you have the following headers set:
+in order to use this route you'll need to make sure you have the following headers set:
 ```
 Accept: application/json
 Authorization: Bearer <`token` from `api/login`>